So you want to learn how to become a millionaire.

 - Living on less than you earn

-- Understanding how to invest money in passive investments like stocks, bonds, and mutual funds
+- Investing money in passive investments like stocks, bonds, and mutual funds

 - Using 401ks, IRAs, and other financial products intelligently

 - Maintaining a solid credit score